ShashwatSuman29/OOPs-in-C-/README.md

 "To store all this related information together, you create your own custom data type – this is called a user-defined data type."

+PASSING OBJECTS TO FUNCTION:-
+A function that automatically prints the details of a class when it's called. so it saves times and reduces the complexity of the code/program.